KonectU/KonectU-Resume-Builder/CONTRIBUTING.md

 It helps to be as descriptive as possible in commit messages so that users can be aware of the changes made by you.

-Finally, create a pull request to merge the changes on your forked repository to the original repository hosted on AmruthPillai/Reactive-Resume.
+Finally, create a pull request to merge the changes on your forked repository to the original repository hosted on AmruthPillai/Konect U -Resume.
 I can take a look at the changes you've made when I have the time and have it merged onto the app.